6 questions about redirects for SEO

 2. Why should I redirect a URL?

 Bigger projects need a URL migration strategy.
-Going from HTTP to HTTPS for instance — more on that later on in this article, changing the URL paths, or moving your site to a new domain.
-In these cases, you should look at all the URLs on your site and map these to their future locations on the new domain.
-After determining what goes where, you can start redirecting the URLs.
+For instance, moving to a new domain or changing the URL paths.
+In these cases, you should look at all your site’s URLs and map them to their future locations on the new domain.
+After determining what goes where you can start redirecting the URLs.
 Use the change of address tool in Google Search Console to notify Google of the changes.

 3. What is a 301 redirect?
 And a 302 redirect?